anant00729/forest-fire-predictor/README.md

 # Forest Fires

 ## Description
-This repository contains the work for the term project for CMPT 732 at Simon Fraser University
+This repository contains the work for the term project for CMPT 732 at Simon Fraser University.
+The project aims to analyze various factors related to forest fires over time, such as air quality, forest characteristics, and weather data, in order to develop a machine learning model that predicts the daily risk of forest fires, given their increasing frequency and severity due to global warming.

 ## Presentation